TomasPinolini/Production-Line-Management/README.md

-#  Production Line Management
+# Production Line Management System

-A React application for managing participant types and participants in a workshop/event system.
+A web-based system for managing production lines, participants, and their attributes.

 ## Features